Women, Sports, and Paychecks

 As we continue to push for equal pay, it’s essential to engage in ongoing discussions and take concrete actions.
 By examining comprehensive reports from organizations like the American Bar Association and the U.S. Department of Labor, we can gain a deeper understanding of the wage gap and work collaboratively to overcome it.

-My sports loving granddaughter, Adella.
-I’m excited to see what the future holds for future women like her, with more equity and chances to explore their athletic potential.
+I’m excited to see what the future holds for future women like my sports loving granddaughter Adella, who I coached last year in soccer—with more equity and chances to explore their athletic potential.

 -Dr. J